RTXteam/RTX-KG2/README.md

 ## The output KG

-The `build-kg2.sh` script creates a JSON file `kg2.json` and copies it to a publicly accessible S3 bucket `rtx-kg2-public`.
+The `build-kg2.sh` script (run via one of the three methods shown above) creates a JSON file `kg2.json` and copies it to a publicly accessible S3 bucket `rtx-kg2-public`.
 You can access the JSON file via HTTP, as shown here:

     curl https://s3-us-west-2.amazonaws.com/rtx-kg2-public/kg2.json > kg2.json